Raaaii/Raaaii/README.md

 - 📫 Reach me via <a href="mailto:p.r.rajka@gmail.com">e-mail</a>

-- ⚡ Fun Fact: **I'm on a mission to bridge the gap between the world of biophysics and the limitless possibilities of data science.
-Let's push the boundaries of knowledge together!**
+- ⚡ Fun Fact: **: I've been jet-setting around for over 3 years, but I'm practically 1000% Balkanic!
+My passport may have stamps, but my heart has a permanent residency in the land of burek and rakija! **

 <h3 align="left">Connect with me:</h3>
 <p align="left">